 You should contact the Family Assistance Office to find out exactly how much your family will receive in Family Tax Benefit Part A. You will need to estimate your income — if you’re close to the cut-off amount then it might be best to wait until the end of the financial year once your actual is known.
 You’ll then receive a lump sum payment.

-Family Tax Benefit Part B is an extra payment for single parents and families with one main income – where one parent stays at home to care for a child full-time or only earns a small income.
+Family Tax Benefit Part B is an extra payment for single parents, non-parent carers and couples with one main income — where one parent stays at home to care for a child full-time or only earns a small income.
 This payment is income tested.

-You may be eligible for Family Tax Benefit Part B if you have care of a child for at least 35 per cent of the time who is:
+You may be eligible for Family Tax Benefit Part B if:

-To be eligible for Child Care Benefit you must:
+To be eligible for the Child Care Subsidy you must:

 - be responsible for paying the child care fees

-The Schoolkids Bonus has been being phased out and the final payments were in July 2016.
+The Schoolkids Bonus was phased out in 2016.